wermos/blog/_posts/2022-11-19-the-laptops-ive-had-so-far.md

 ![Legion 5 Pro picture]({{ "/assets/images/Legion_5_Pro.png" | relative_url }})
 {% endfigure %}

 The laptop was quite expensive: with Diwali discounts and a bit of bargaining, I got the price down to ₹147 490.
 It still cost an arm and a leg, as you can see :smiling_face_with_tear:

 However, the specs are amazing:
 - Processor: Intel 12th Gen [i7-12700H](https://ark.intel.com/content/www/us/en/ark/products/132228/intel-core-i712700h-processor-24m-cache-up-to-4-70-ghz.html), 8 Efficiency and 6 Performance Cores, 20 threads
 - RAM: 16 GB DDR5 4800MHz RAM
 - Storage: 1 TB SSD
-- Screen: 2560×1600p, 165 refresh rate
+- Screen: 2560×1600p, 165 Hz refresh rate
 - GPU: RTX 3060 (with 6 GB GDDR6 VRAM), max.
 TGP of 140 W

 Apart from these, the laptop also has a MUX switch.
 This boosts game FPS as well, because it means that the discrete GPU doesn't need to go through the iGPU to write to the screen's framebuffer.